mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

 ---
 layout: post
 title: "iPad Portraits with Paper by 53"
-headline: "PaperFaces Project"
-subheadline: "Daily iPad Portraits with Paper by 53"
 description: "An experiment in humanizing the web &#8212; designer Michael Rose draws a portrait a day using an iPad and Paper by 53."
 modified: 2013-06-17
 image: